OpenNebula/addon-drbdmanage/README.md

 * This addon is compatible with OpenNebula versions up to 5.0.2
 * It was tested with versions 4.14 and 5.0.2
 * This version of README.md describes the installation process for ONE 5.0.2 environments
+* This is intended for use as an images datastore for use with an NFS system datastore

 ## Requirements